nickrehm/dRehmFlight/README.md

 **Model SpaceX Starship:** https://www.youtube.com/watch?v=5lwH7xJnB4I

+I would love to see your flying creations and maybe feature them here as well.
+Please email me at nrehm@umd.edu with any videos/pics of your project. -Nick Rehm

 ## Disclaimer
 This code is a shared, open source flight controller for small micro aerial vehicles and is intended to be modified to suit your needs.
 It is NOT intended to be used on manned vehicles.
 I do not claim any responsibility for any damage or injury that may be inflicted as a result of the use of this code.
 Use and modify at your own risk.
 More specifically put: